makeabilitylab/physcomp/signals/index.md

 Jupyter Notebook screenshot showing an analysis and visualization of a 3-axis accelerometer to infer step counts.
 {: .fs-1 }

 We will be using [Jupyter Notebook](https://jupyter.org/index.html) for the signal processing and machine learning portion of our course.
 Jupyter Notebook is a popular "data science" platform for analyzing, processing, classifying, modeling, and visualizing data.
 While Notebook supports multiple languages (like R, Julia), we'll be using Python (specifically, Python 3).
+For those familiar with Python, Jupyter Notebook is built on the IPython kernel so you can use all of the IPython [magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) commands!

 For analysis, we'll be using the [SciPy](https://www.scipy.org/) ("Sigh Pie") ecosystem of open-source libraries for mathematics, science, and engineering.
 Specifically, [NumPy](https://numpy.org/), [SciPy](https://www.scipy.org/scipylib/index.html), and [matplotlib](https://matplotlib.org/).
 We may also dabble in [Pandas](https://pandas.pydata.org/) and [Seaborn](https://seaborn.pydata.org/).
 For machine learning, we'll be using [sci-kit learn](https://scikit-learn.org/stable/).
 And don't worry, all of these libraries will be managed and installed for us!